kxcvbnm/General-Purpose-Booking-System/README.md

 # 🚧 This project is under active development.

 > A Spring Boot + PostgreSQL based booking system that can be adapted to different use cases such as music rooms, table tennis courts, or study rooms.
-Showcase clean backend architecture, DTO usage, and best practices for real-world systems.
+Showcase clean backend architecture, DTO usage, include JWT and best practices for real-world systems.

-# 🚀 Features (current progress)
+# 🚀 Features

+## Auth Management

+- Register
+- Login
+- Access and Refresh tokens

 ## User Management